paulwizviz/learn-go/README.md

 # Overview

-A collection of executable examples demonstrating features of Go standard libraries.
+My brain dump on topics about core features of Go.

 ## Topics
 * Program Structure